AdobeDocs/campaign-standard.en/help/sending/using/control-rules.md

 Control rules allow you to check the validity and quality of the messages before they are sent, such as character display, SMS message size, address format, etc.

+>[!NOTE]
+>
+>For security reasons, control rules are read-only and cannot be modified.

 ## Default control rules {#default-control-rules}

 A set of default rules ensures the standard controls.
 The table below provides information about these rules, as well as their related channel and [execution phases](#control-rules-execution-phases).

->[!NOTE]
->
->For security reasons, out-of-the-box control rules are read-only and cannot be modified.

 Label | Channel | Execution phase | Description
 ---------|----------|---------|---------